sipbs-compbiol/MP429/README.md

 - [`DT]() for interactive data tables in standalone HTML pages
 - [`plotly`]() for interactive graphs in standalone HTML pages

-and these can be installed from `RStudio` by opening the script and clicking on the `Run` button, or from the command-line using:
+and these can be installed from `RStudio` by opening the `install.R` script and clicking on the `Run` button, or from the command-line using:

 ```bash
 Rscript install.R